Metal detector buying guide

 Sound isolation.
 A good set of headphones significantly increases your chances of finding buried objects by blocking background noise.

-Gold Detector or Relic Detector?
+Gold Detector or Relic Detector, what's the difference?

 - Gold detectors are designed to find unrefined gold nuggets (as pictured), not jewellery.